 d.
 File sharing web sites (especially if they are free)

 e.
-Any downloadable links or free templates
+Any downloadable links or free templates - Only download software from websites you trust

 a.
 Evaluate free software and file sharing applications before downloading them

 b.
-Look up reviews on websites and programs, sometimes someone will leave a path to the truth on a forum to protect others.
+Look up reviews on websites and programs, sometimes someone will leave a path to the truth on a forum to protect others. - Keep your browser software and computer software up to date

 a.
-If you don’t want to manually check for updates, there are options to have these things automatically update themselves
+If you don’t want to manually check for updates, there are options to have these things automatically update themselves - Run anti-virus software frequently

 a.
-You can often scan items through your anti-virus before downloading them
+You can often scan items through your anti-virus before downloading them - Beware of Phishing attacks

 a.
 Hacked accounts will often send out emails searching for sensitive information disguised as someone you know.